Training and capacity building including developing more effective ways to deliver Herbarium "products" to the community.

 Frank Zich, Ashley Field, Chris Quinn (volunteer), Peter Bostock (DSITIA), Jim Croft (CANBR), Siobhan Duffy (CSIRO), Judy West (DSEWPaC).

-The “Australian Tropical Rain Forest Plants - Information System” a.k.a. the Rain Forest Key, or RFK is an interactive multiple-entry identification and information system for over 2500 species of plants.
+Australian Tropical Rain Forest Plants (a.k.a. the Rain Forest Key, or RFK) is an interactive multiple-entry identification and information system.
 A total of 138 characters, covering morphology - habit, bark, leaves, flowers, fruits and seedlings - and some geographic and ecological information ensure reliability and power of the key is high.
-Illustrated help notes assist with interpretation of characters.
-Plant images help to confirm identification.
+Illustrated help notes assist with interpretation of characters and plant images help to confirm identification.
 The latest version, published in 2010, includes 2,553 species of trees, shrubs, vines, herbs, parasites, saprophytes, palms and pandans of northern Australian rain forests.
 Further developments a fern module (some 300 spp.) and distribution maps for all species.